leanderseige/interplanetarysynth/README.md

 # Interplanetary Synth

-This is a synthesizer DIY project based on @bleeptrack's [Picoplanets](https://github.com/bleeptrack/picoplanet).
+This is a DIY synthesizer project based on Bleeptrack's [Picoplanets](https://github.com/bleeptrack/picoplanet).

 Features:
 - 3 voices polyphonic synthesis, based on PWM